elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-18-cs3103-lecture-2-arp-dhcp-vlan.md

     - No: Get mac address with ARP
 - ARP
 - Demux it: Knows it ipv4 or ipv6
-- Sents to approp layer
+- Sents to approporiate layer
 - Put on input queue

 > Multicast must be registered to get the message but broadcast is already automatically sent no matter what